Tokyo Fire Museum Photo Guide: The History of Firefighting

 The fourth and fifth floors are all about history.
 They have great static displays and focus on the Meiji, Taisho, and early Showa periods.
 There are also pictures of the Fire Department at early-twentieth-century disasters.
 These include the Great Kanto Earthquake and the Shirokiya Department Store fire.

-As each was independent, they needed their unit symbols.
+As each was independent, they needed unit symbols.
 Those were the matoi.
 Made of wood, they were of unique design and weighed about twenty kilograms.
 At fires, a unit member would wave it overhead to signify they were in attendance.

 The sixth floor has audio-visual displays and a helicopter on the roof.
 The French-built machine was in service from the 1960s until the 1980s.
 You can climb into it, but it is closed during high winds.